nemoNoboru/nemoNoboru.github.io/_posts/2016-07-18-Google-summer-of-code.markdown

 ![time travel!][ttravel]

 Ok.
 Enough introduction.
-This summer, as a 2016 Google summer of code student my project is extend an existing ruby binding to support CapnProto RPC.
+This summer, as a 2016 Google summer of code student my project was to extend an existing ruby binding to support CapnProto RPC.

-But, CapnProto is all coded on C++.
-Also, it needs to **generate some code** based on your schema to work...
-And add that generated code to your **compilation** unit...

-**How do you that in ruby??**

-Well, it's actually **simple**.
-The guys that made capnproto also added to the library what they call a "dynamic API" that is, a way of runtime-loading your schema and using it to generate DynamicCapabilities Which is a capability that is, well... dynamic.

-So, with some wrapping C++ dynamic classes in ruby and with some tweaks i have [made it][linkBinding].
-Also, you can check what i have done on this [link][linkCommits].

-On future posts i will highlight the optimizations, design decisions and problems that i ran into.
+the existing binding was capable of manage loading a schema, processing and saving messages. i've made a list of the changes made in order to support RPC:

+- Added support to load InterfacesSchemas
+- Added support to load InterfacesSchemas Methods
+- Added a rough version of a RPC client
+- Added support for remotePromises
+- Added support for pipelining (Client side)
+- Added a better interface to the RPC client (more on this on future posts)
+- Release GIL, manage exceptions, fix memory leaks in RPC client
+- Wrote documentation
+- Added support for CallContext
+- Added a rough version of a RPC server
+- Release GIL, manage exceptions, fix memory leaks in RPC server
+- Added better tests of RPC on pure ruby.
+- Fixed setting parameters not working properly on some cases
+- Added support for pipelining (Server side)
+- Optimization of RPC Client: divided CapClient on EzrpcClient and DynamicCapabilityClient
+- Fixed and rewritten tests and documentation
+- Fixed binding throwing exceptions at close
+- Optimization of RPC server: divided CapServer on EzrpcServer and DynamicCapabilityServer
+- Rewritten tests and documentation again

+By github the total of lines added is ~6k.

+You can see the complete lists of commits made [here][linkCommits] and the link to the repo is [here][linkBinding].

-Also, at the time writing this posts the binding is fully working and usable.
+Also, at the time writing this posts the binding is 100% working and usable.
+And provides support for a level 1 CapnProto RPC.
 The only existing bug is that the server don't shutdown immediately after pressing control-c.
-It only exits after the next request.
+It only exits after the next client request is made.

 [ttravel]: https://capnproto.org/images/time-travel.png